carlos-castano/Nbchat/README.md

 let temperature = 0.3;
 ```

-Please note that this project is current as of September 22, 2024 (with the o1 models unavailable), so features like displaying reasoning chains from o1 models are not included.
+Please note that this project has been published on September 22, 2024 (o1 models unavailable), so features like displaying reasoning chains from o1 models are not included.

 ## Acknowledgements